Martsyalis/time-sheet/README.md

 # time-sheet
 time-sheet-class-example
-A quick example of using a firebase live databse for UoF Class
+A quick example of using a firebase live databse for UO Class